-Suddenly, the gas detection system activates an alarm.
+Then, the gas detection system flashes red.

-Who makes the decision?
+- Who owns the ultimate decision?

 What Happens When Leadership Loses Control of a Situation?